andresmarcelo99/stocks-ui/README.md

 - Displays historical price data for multiple stocks in a multi-line chart.
 - Each line represents the historical prices of a stock.
 - Live representation of most popular stocks.
+- PWA capability, just click install icon on the right side of the url.

 ![alt text](./public/image.png)